 Chin tucking can take hours.
 Sitting on a birthing ball and making VIGOROUS circles with your hips will reduce the time it takes.
 The more vigorous the circles, the faster the chin will tuck.
 Have someone with you and hang on to the hospital bed frame or similar steady object so you don’t slip or wobble.

 On the other hand, chin tucking can happen easily, with early labor contractions, or even when a woman is asleep.
 Doing things that balance the body help the baby to be flexed and ready.

 Angle is often more important than size.
 A baby in an ideal laboring position can be persuaded through a well-shaped, even if small, pelvis through movement and good contractions.

-If the baby can’t get the angle hoped for, than size might matter.
+If the baby can’t get the angle hoped for, then size might matter.
 Moving the pelvis and using vertical positioning, sometimes even using artificial oxytocin (Pitocin) can help when the baby is only a little big for the mom.
-I’ve seen several women who were 5 feet tall, or a little more, have nine, ten and even eleven pound babies.
+I’ve seen several women who were 5 feet tall, or a little more, have nine, ten and even eleven-pound babies.

 Hip size doesn’t accurately reveal the size of the inside of the pelvic “tunnel.”

 Pelvic size changes somewhat with various maternal positions.
 Hands-and-knees position, and squatting both open the pelvis by two centimeters.
 That’s a lot more room for a baby to use to come down.

 Squatting is especially good once the head becomes visible.
 Even if the nurse, separating the labia, can just see the head.
 The outlet widens from squatting.